-The stage floor is sheathed in plywood and covered with a traffic coating.
+The stage floor is sheathed in plywood and covered with a non-slip coating.
 The floor was reconstructed in 1996 and consists of three bays of (2) 2x12 joists spaced at 16 inches on center that span in the east-west direction.
 Two north-south dropped steel W8 beam lines supported on the original isolated concrete pedestals divide the framing bays.
 Along the flared east and west sides of the building, the joists bear on a wood plate atop the foundation wall.

 No major issues such as excessive deflection or signs of deterioration were observed on the floor surface or on the framing from a cursory observation from the crawlspace.
-However, since the Bandshell is an open structure, it is prone to moisture damage because of this exposure and areas of failure of the flooring finishes, it is likely that areas of the structural subfloor are deteriorating.
-This should be further investigated in the next phase of work to determine the current condition of the floor framing.
+However, since the Bandshell is an open structure, it is prone to moisture damage.
+Because of this exposure and areas of failure of the flooring finishes, it is likely that areas of the structural subfloor are deteriorating.